- Agreement “in principle” reportedly struck between Orange and Romania’s government to take over Telekom Romania’s fixed‑line business.

 One purported benefit of selling TR’s fixed and mobile assets separately is that it might appease national antitrust authorities, and the European Commission (EC) would then see no need to get involved.

-This happy DT scenario seems unlikely to local paper Ziarul Financiar, however, which earlier claimed that if any TR divestments were agreed with local players, then a lengthy wait was likely — until at least early‑2021 — while the EC inevitably waded in and completed a review (Deutsche Telekomwatch, #80 and #90).
+The happy DT scenario of non‑intervention by the EC seems unlikely to Ziarul Financiar.
+The local business paper earlier claimed that a lengthy wait was likely if any TR divestments were agreed with domestic players — until at least early‑2021 — in which time the Commission, in its view, would inevitably wade in and undertake a review (Deutsche Telekomwatch, #80 and #90).